How To Use Your Fertility Medication

 Over the course of your fertility treatment, you may be prescribed different medications.
-These may be delivered as oralmedications (pills or capsules), topical medications (patches, creams or suppositories) or as an injectable.
-Different medications may be more commonly known by their brand names, and some medications may have similar sounding names.
+They may be delivered orally (pills or capsules), topically (patches, creams or suppositories), or as an injection.

 To help our patients, we have created the following list of medications that are commonly used in treating patients with fertility issues.
 Please note that this list is by no means comprehensive and that these medications should only be taken under the direction of a physician.